 Under KSK artists only have to pay half of the contributions out of their own pockets.
 The KSK tops up the amounts with a subsidy from the federal government (20%) and social security contributions from companies (30%) that utilise art and journalism.

 The individual monthly contribution paid by an artist to the KSK depends on their income.
 If this income does not exceed the minimum threshold of EUR 3,900.00 per year, the KSK cannot normally be used (The only exception are beginners).

 2. How Much Does Freelance Health Insurance Cost

-The amount of the contribution to the statutory health insurance depends on income.
+The amount of the contribution to statutory health insurance depends on income.
 In private health insurance, on the other hand, this does not play a role.
 So high earning freelancers can benefit from lower health insurance costs of private health insurance.

 2.1.
 Monthly contributions to public health insurance

 Even if you earn little or nothing at all a minimum contribution has to be paid.

-This makes public insurance too expensive for freelancers in Germany.
+This makes public insurance too expensive for low earning freelancers in Germany.

 2.2.
 Monthly contributions to private health insurance